Robby Hammock: Arizona Diamondbacks

 Hammock began his coaching career in the D-Backs' minor-league system as hitting coach of the Arizona League Diamondbacks in 2012, then in 2013 was manager of the Missoula Osprey.
 The following year, he managed the Visalia Rawhide.
 In 2015 and 2016, Hammock managed the Mobile BayBears.

 In November 2016, Hammock was named as quality control/catching coach for the Diamondbacks.
 He retained the role for the 2018 through 2021 seasons.

 In October 2018, Hammock was named the manager of the Tigres del Licey of the Dominican Winter League.

 San Diego Padres

 In 2022, Hammock was the hitting coach for the El Paso Chihuahuas, Triple-A affiliate for the San Diego Padres.

 Pittsburgh Pirates

 Hammock was the manager of the 2023 Greensboro Grasshoppers, High-A affiliate for the Pittsburgh Pirates.

 Starting in 2024, Hammock was named the manager of the Altoona Curve.

 San Diego Padres (second stint)

 On January 9, 2025, it was announced that Hammock would be joining the major league coaching staff of the San Diego Padres.
+He did not return to the staff following the 2025 season.